nareshacharya/website/README.md

 ## License

-This project is personal portfolio website.
-All content and designs are proprietary.
+This project is a personal portfolio website.
+All content, case studies, and designs are proprietary.
+Flagship accelerators (Hekla, Beetle) are original IP by Naresh Pentapati.